Contact Dan

 So what can we learn from this exercise?

-First of all, there are no wrong answers.
-Everybody is using emojis in the way that they want to and the way their generation understands them.
+Firstly, everybody is using emojis in the way their generation understands them.

-But it’s really important that organizations understand which generation(s) their communication is aimed at, one generation might interpret one thing while another might interpret something completely different.
+But it’s really important that organizations understand which generation(s) their communication are targeting.
+One generation might interpret one thing while another might interpret something completely different.

 Pay attention to your customer base and how they communicate.
 You don’t want to be that brand that misuses an emoji in email or social media and alienates an entire generation of customers.
 Understand and even appreciate that the different segments of your customer base may speak or text differently.